 How to Identify Your Core Values

 Your goal, when you identify the core values of your organization, is to identify the key core values, not a laundry list of cookie-cutter values that you copied from another organization's list of core values.
 An organization's employees would have a hard time living any more than 10-12 core values (at a maximum).
 Four to six is better and easier to hold front and center in everything you do.

 Core values are made accessible by translating them into value statements.
 Value statements are grounded in values and define how people want to behave with each other in the organization.
 They are statements about how the organization will value customers, suppliers, and the internal community.

 Value statements describe actions that are the living enactment of the fundamental core values held by most individuals within the organization.
 For example, a nursing group of employees identified caring service as one of their core values.
 When they wrote their value statements, one was, "We will respond to all customer calls within one minute."
-Another values statement was, "No patient shall ever run out of medication from the drip line."
+Another value statement was, "No patient shall ever run out of medication from the drip line."

 Values play a defining role in employee motivation and morale.
 An organization that has identified and examined the values by which employees want to live is a workplace with motivation potential.
 Values such as integrity, empowerment, perseverance, equality, self-discipline, and accountability, when truly integrated within the culture of the organization, are powerful motivators.

 They become the compass that the organization uses to select staff members, reward and recognize employee performance, promote employees to more senior roles, and guide interpersonal interaction among staff members.

 5 Examples of the Real World Impact of Core Values